Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 ( )Group multiple searches.(sales OR marketing) apple

-Click on the link in the examples to concretely see what the operator is doing on the Google search results.
+Click on the examples link to see what the operator does on the Google search results.

-To search linkedin profile, the operators you will use more often are
+To search LinkedIn profiles, the operators you will use more often are:

 • intitle: to search specific job title

-• intext: to search for additional specific keywords in the profiles
+• intext: to search for additional particular keywords in the profiles

 site:linkedin.com/in/